- The Thrifty Mama™ - http://www.thethriftymama.com -

 This juice is so sweet, that we actually have to mix it with half water to drink it.
 It’s delicious, healthy and so inexpensive to make!

 Have you made your own homemade apple juice?
 How do you perserve it or store it?
-You can leave a comment by clicking here.
+And be sure to check out the rest of my juicing recipes.

 Article printed from The Thrifty Mama™: http://www.thethriftymama.com